 - Delayed verbal communication skills

 - Recurrent inattention.

-If you feel your child may benefit from a neurological developmental assessment please call our practice to speak with Dr Jemima Hoult.
+If you feel your child may benefit from a neurological developmental assessment please call our practice and book in a complimentary spinal and neurological exam for your child.
 (03 97876999)